 3. Don’t assume

 Steer clear of simple shortcuts.
 Think about what support might be needed.
-Somebody might be happy to look after L&D or take business trips in countries where LGBT people face the death penalty.
+Somebody might be happy to work with or or take business trips in countries where LGBT people face the death penalty.
 They might not be.
 Both decisions are understandable.
 Don’t assume either way.